-Since its inception, the new Chilean retirement system has gone through a number of changes.
-Between November 1980 and August of 1995 there have been 30 modifications of the original legal texts.
-Of the 97 permanent articles of Decree 3,500, only 12 have not been modified during the first 15 years of the reforms (Serqueira, 1995).
-In this subsection I describe with some detail the evolution of the system during its first 15 years.
-In the subsections that follow I deal with issue related to investment regulations, accumulated funds and rates of return.
+number of changes.
+Between November 1980 and August 1995, there have been thirty modifications made to the original legal texts.
+Of the ninety-seven permanent articles of decree 3,500, only twelve have not been modified during the first fifteen years of the reforms (Sequeira 1995).
+In this subsection, I describe in some detail the evolution of the system during its first fifteen years.
+In the subsections that follow, I deal with issues related to investment regulations, accumulated funds, and rates of return.